 While newspaper classifieds and magazine ads are still used, keep in mind online typically presents the most accurate, up-to-date offerings available.

 Some industries, agriculture for example, have seasonal factors that affect used equipment availability and price.
 The construction industry typically doesn’t see those same seasonal factors, however, timing is still important when it comes to finding a good machine and getting a good price.

 Companies should look 30-60 days ahead to see if there’s an expected uptick in their work or a certain type of project coming up that would require the addition of a dozer.
 This window allows enough time to search options and find what’s desired rather than settle for what’s available last-minute.
-In the case of working with a dealership that does a lot of rental business, there may be a dozer coming in from a rental within that time period, offering a unique opportunity to purchase a machine from the dealer’s rental fleet.
+In the case of working with a dealership that does a lot of rental business, there may be a dozer coming in and offering a unique opportunity to purchase a machine from the dealer’s rental fleet.